 Single tickets can be purchased from metro/RER stations, some bus terminals, and registered retailers, usually tobacconists and bookshops, displaying the RATP sign.

-The cardboard t+ ticket packs of 10 have now been entirely replaced.
+The cardboard digital packs of 10 have now been entirely replaced.
 The reasoning is that these types of tickets often get lost, so not all the tickets are used as one is put away somewhere and lost.
 The cardboard magnetic strip gets easily demagnitised and can no longer work and there are better electronic solutions now available.

 From 13 October 2022, cardboard t+ ticket packs were no longer sold from vending machines at 182 stations and bus stations.